Meta Contractor Dismissed Threats to Moderators by Ethiopia Rebels: Court Documents

 "They told us to stop removing their content from Facebook or else we would face dire consequences," he said, adding that his supervisor dismissed his concerns.

-Another moderator, Hamza Diba Tubi, said in his affidavit that he received a message from OLA listing his and his colleagues' names and addresses.
+Another moderator said in his affidavit that he received a message from OLA listing his and his colleagues' names and addresses.

 "Since I received that threatening message, I have lived in so much fear of even visiting my family members in Ethiopia," he said.